ZHOUWeilian/SensingAirPollution/README.md

 # SensingAirPollution
-ICESA2025: Sensing Air Pollution via Streetscape Imagery and Machine learning: A Case Study in Hong Kong
+ICESA2025: Sensing Air Pollution via Streetscape Imagery and Machine learning: A Case Study in Hong Kong.

-CEUS: Exploring Multi-Air-Pollutant from Streetscape Imagery Using Statistical and Deep Learning: A Novel and Comprehensive Investigation in Hong Kong
+CEUS: Exploring Multi-Air-Pollutant from Streetscape Imagery Using Statistical and Deep Learning: A Novel and Comprehensive Investigation in Hong Kong.

 ## Coming soon!
 Demo code will be released after paper acceptance.